[[updated February 20, 2018]]

 That surge of engagement will keep your post towards the top of users’ feeds, increasing its visibility and life span and helping you to get more comments.

-If you connect your Instagram account to Agorapulse, you’ll be able to schedule your posts for publication and find out the best times for you to post to your followers.
+If you connect your Instagram business profile to Agorapulse, you’ll be able to schedule your posts for publication directly from desktop, and be informed of the best times for you to post to your followers.
+You can even set up content to repeat multiple times by setting a frequency of days for it to auto-post from your publish queue.

 Certain types of content will naturally draw out responses from Instagram users, so creating posts that people just have to comment on is a great strategy.
 These types of posts are often those that are emotional, sentimental, or somehow provocative.
 Bonus points if the posts are tied into timely events, including holidays.